manulohiya/side_projects/startup_gen/README.md

 # Startup generator

-This web app randomly generates ideas for your next startup!
+This web app randomly generates ideas on page refresh for your next startup!